adler/awsheet/README.md

 AWSHeet is a lightweight python library that helps you provision all your AWS resources.

-The goal is to achieve continous delivery by having *all* your infrastructure as code.
-This code needs to be able to safely and reliably recreate your entire operating environments.

 * automatically provision and configure AWS resources (uses boto and awscli internally)
 * create *equivalent* stacks in production, staging and testing environments
 * build your own scripts based on AWSHeet's idempotent primitives
 * extend AWSHeet with your own custom business logic
 * clean up all resources on demand (terminate instances, delete Route53 records, etc)

+The goal is to support continous delivery by having *all* your infrastructure as code.
+This code needs to be able to safely and reliably recreate your entire operating environments.

 *AWSHeet is currently an alpha-stage project.
-The APIs are not locked down, yet.*
+The APIs are not stable, yet.*

 ### simple-demo.py